GoogleCloudPlatform/compute-video-demo-ansible/README.md

     openssl pkcs12 -in /path/to/original/key.p12 -passin pass:notasecret -nodes -nocerts | openssl rsa -out /path/to/pkey.pem
     ```

-1. Edit the `group_vars/auth` file and specify set your Project ID in the
+1. Edit the `group_vars/auth` file and specify your Project ID in the
-`project` parameter and also set your `service_account_email_address`.
-Note
-that if you used an alternate location for your converted Service Account key,
-make sure to also adjust the `service_account_private_key` variable.
+`pid` variable, Service Account email address in the `email` variable,
+and the location of your converted private key in the `pem` variable.
+    ```
+    ---
+    # Google Compute Engine required authentication global variables
+    pid: YOUR_PROJECT_ID
+    email: YOUR_SERVICE_ACCOUNT_EMAIL
+    pem: /path/to/your/pkey.pem
+    ```

 # Demo time!